Journal of Cell Science

 Kinesin-like calmodulin-binding protein, KCBP, is a novel member of the C-kinesin superfamily first discovered in flowering plants.
 This minus-end-directed kinesin exhibits Ca(2+)-calmodulin-sensitive motor activity in vitro and has been implicated in trichome morphogenesis and cell division.
 A homologue of KCBP is also found in the unicellular, biflagellate green alga Chlamydomonas reinhardtii (CrKCBP).
 Unlike plant cells, Chlamydomonas cells do not form trichomes and do not assemble a phragmoplast before cell division.
 To test whether CrKCBP is involved in additional microtubule-based processes not observed in plants, we generated antibodies against the putative calmodulin-binding domain and used these antibodies in biochemical and localization studies.
 In interphase cells CrKCBP primarily localizes near the base of the flagella, although surprisingly, a small fraction also localizes along the length of the flagella.
 CrKCBP is bound to isolated axonemes in an ATP-dependent fashion and is not a component of the dynein arms, radial spokes or central apparatus.
 During mitosis, CrKCBP appears concentrated at the centrosomes during prophase and metaphase.
 However, during telophase and cytokinesis CrKCBP co-localizes with the microtubules associated with the phycoplast.
 These studies implicate CrKCBP in flagellar functions as well as cell division.

 Dymek, Erin E.; Goduti, Daniel; Kramer, Tal; and Smith, Elizabeth F., "A Kinesin-Like Calmodulin-Binding Protein in Chlamydomonas: Evidence for a Role in Cell Division and Flagellar Functions" (2006).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 1737.